locbadge/go-backend/README.md

 ### TODO
-- [ ] Book page: 139 Securing with Authentication and Authorization
+- [ ] Book page: 156 Authorization Middleware

 ### Debug
 To setup a debugger do this in the code you want to debug: